GD Topic - Funding Democracy: Are Electoral Bonds a Boon or Bane?

 What are Electoral Bonds?

-A key point of contention in this scheme is that, while donations are made through banking channels, the public cannot access details about the donors or recipients.
-Thus, while the government and banks have access to donor information, the system remains anonymous to the public, which critics claim undermines transparency.
+A major issue in this system is that, since donations are made through banking channels, the public cannot access details about the donors or recipients.
+Thus, while the government and banks have access to donor information, the system remains anonymous to the public.

 Key Facts about Electoral Bonds